Chinese Postpartum Meals: What to Eat During Confinement Recovery

 How many meals does a confinement mother eat per day?

-Strict tradition avoids most raw fruit, especially cold-property fruits like watermelon and pear.
-Many modern families incorporate fruit that has been warmed or stewed — for example, pears simmered with ginger or papaya cooked into soup.
-Discuss with your confinement nanny or healthcare provider to find a balance that works for you.
+Strict confinement tradition avoids raw fruit, especially cold-property fruits like watermelon and pear.
+However, many modern families incorporate warmed or stewed fruit — such as steamed pear with ginger or papaya soup.
+Discuss your preferences with your confinement nanny or healthcare provider to find a comfortable balance between tradition and nutrition.

 What if I have food allergies or dietary restrictions?

-An experienced confinement nanny will adjust the meal plan around allergies and dietary needs.
-Vegetarian and pescatarian confinement diets are possible, though they require more planning to ensure adequate protein and iron.
-Let your nanny know about any restrictions before the confinement period begins.
+An experienced confinement nanny will adjust the meal plan around your allergies, intolerances, and dietary needs.
+Vegetarian and pescatarian confinement diets are possible but require more planning to ensure adequate protein and iron intake.
+Communicate your restrictions early — ideally during the nanny matching process — so the nanny can prepare accordingly.

 Do confinement meals actually help with milk supply?

-Many traditional confinement foods — papaya fish soup, peanut pig feet broth, and frequent warm liquids — are believed to support lactation.
-While the scientific evidence for specific galactagogue foods is limited, adequate hydration, protein, and calorie intake are well-established factors in breast milk production.
-The confinement diet emphasizes all three.
+Many traditional confinement foods — such as papaya fish soup, peanut pig feet broth, and warm liquids — are believed to support lactation.
+While scientific evidence for specific “milk-boosting” foods is limited, adequate hydration, protein intake, and overall caloric intake are all established factors in milk production — and the confinement diet emphasizes all three.
+Many mothers in our network report improvements in supply during confinement care.

 Can non-Chinese families follow a confinement diet?

 Yes.
-The core principles — warming foods, nutrient-dense soups, adequate protein and iron, avoiding cold and raw foods during early recovery — are not culturally exclusive.
-We regularly work with mixed-culture families and non-Chinese families who appreciate the structure and intentionality of confinement eating.
+The core principles — warming foods, nutrient-dense soups, adequate protein and iron, and avoiding cold or raw foods — are not culturally exclusive.
+Many mixed-culture and non-Chinese families appreciate the structure and intentionality of confinement eating.
+Our agency has placed confinement nannies with families of all backgrounds across 18 states.

 Where can I buy confinement ingredients?

-Most ingredients are available at Chinese or Asian grocery stores.
-Red dates, goji berries, dang gui, black sesame, and dried wood ear mushrooms are widely stocked.
-Many confinement nannies provide a shopping list once matched with a family, and some will handle grocery shopping as part of their role.
+Most confinement ingredients are available at Chinese and Asian grocery stores.
+Red dates, goji berries, dang gui, black sesame, and wood ear mushrooms are widely stocked.
+Black silkie chicken may require visiting a specialty poultry market or Asian butcher.
+Many confinement nannies provide a shopping list once matched with a family, and some handle grocery shopping as part of their role.